mf-android/YDemo/README.md

 The method of setting aid is like the way provided by demo.

-Contactless Transaction Limit  -----If the limit is exceeded, the transaction will fail Contactless Floor Limit              -----If the limit is exceeded, the transaction may request online Contactless CVM Limit              ---- If the limit is exceeded, the transaction will request CVM method
+Contactless Transaction Limit : If the limit is exceeded, the transaction will fail.

+Contactless Floor Limit            :  If the limit is exceeded, the transaction may request online.

+Contactless CVM Limit             :  If the limit is exceeded, the transaction will request CVM method.